modrzew/lovelace-temperature-map/README.md

 To start development, run three commands in three different terminals:
 - `pnpm dev` to start the development server and view custom cards written in preview.tsx on http://localhost:5173
-- `pnpm build -w` to build the custom cards and watch for changes for the HA compatible script build
-- `pnpm preview` to serve it on http://localhost:3000/ha-custom-cards.js

-Use http://localhost:3000/ha-custom-cards.js in Home Assistant to view the custom cards.
+Use http://localhost:5173/src/ha-dev.ts in Home Assistant to view the custom cards.

 ## References